Aljezur: paradise on Western shores

 Sale price per sq.m. for each property price in Aljezur region

 The Aljezur area covers 323.5 km², with around 6,000 inhabitants.
-It is roughly 1h15m from Faro International Airport.
-There are good connecting roads to the regional motorway, around 20 minutes away.
-Lisbon is circa 3 hours to the north.
+It is roughly just over one hour from Faro International Airport and there are good connecting roads to the regional motorway, around 20 minutes away.
+Lisbon is around three hours to the north.
 From Aljezur the road winds up along the west coast, through the National Park.
 The journey alone provides a day trip of stunning natural beauty.

-Portugal has become a very popular place to move to and Algarve real estates are attracting many foreigners from all over the world.
-Not only is the warm weather attracting internationals, but the NHR tax program also plays a big part.
-In 2010, the Portuguese government instigated the NHR regime.
-Portugal relies heavily on foreign investment.
-This is a great way to attract people into the country.
-The Non-Habitual Resident scheme allows those with an income from a foreign country to claim tax exemption.
-Once signed up with the initiative, new NHRs will enjoy all the benefits of a regular Portuguese resident.
+Portugal has become a very popular place to move to and Algarve real estates are attracting buyers from all over the world.
+Not only does the warm weather appeal, but the NHR tax program also plays a big part: in 2010, the Portuguese government instigated the Non-Habitual Resident (NHR) scheme to allow those with an income from a foreign country to claim tax exemption.
+Portugal currently relies heavily on foreign investment and this is a great way to attract people into the country.
+Once signed up with the NHR initiative, new arrivals can enjoy all of the benefits of a regular Portuguese resident.

 Espiche near Barão de São João